gvwilson/sensibleadventures/in-heck/in-heck-outline.md

   - Sindy keeps coming up with crazy ways she can use her luck to join the raiding party
     - Shaper Leaf finally snaps that even luck needs something to work with
   - The raiding party assembles in the square
-    - Gumption arrives with Dockety, wearing a knapsack (important later - this is where he gets the EMP)
+    - Gumption arrives with Dockety
   - Then the raiding party leaves and Sindy, Maddy, and Gumption are left behind
     - Sindy is crushed
+    - Gumption suddenly realizes he still has a gadget that Dockety gave him (the EMP: this is Sindy's luck at work)
-    - But when they go home, Mouse is waiting for them
+  - When they go home, Mouse is waiting for them
     - Leads them into the forest
     - Dozens of other little bots are waiting for them
   - Maddy: "Are you the Gears?"